named-data/NFD/docs/manpages/ndn-autoconfig.rst

 ++++++++

-The DNS server should answer with an SRV record that contains the hostname and UDP port number of the NDN router.
+The DNS server should answer with an SRV record that contains the hostname and UDP port number of a nearby NDN router.

 Stage 3: HTTP Request to NDN-FCH server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^